Tamaulipas

 Tamaulipas, (Note: /es/) officially the Free and Sovereign State of Tamaulipas, (Note: Estado Libre y Soberano de Tamaulipas) is a state in Mexico; it is one of the 31 states which, along with Mexico City, comprise the 32 federated entities of Mexico.
 It is divided into 43 municipalities.

 It is located in northeast Mexico and is bordered by the states of Nuevo León to the west, San Luis Potosí to the southwest, and Veracruz to the southeast.
 To the north, it has a 370 km stretch of the U.S.–Mexico border with the state of Texas, and to the east it is bordered by the Gulf of Mexico.
 In addition to the capital city, Ciudad Victoria, the state's largest cities include Reynosa, Matamoros, Nuevo Laredo, Tampico, and Mante.

 Etymology

 The name Tamaulipas is derived from Tamaholipa, a Huastec term in which the tam- prefix signifies "place (where)".
 No scholarly agreement exists on the meaning of holipa, but "high hills" is a common interpretation.
 Another explanation of the state name is that it is derived from Ta ma ho'lipam ("place where they pray a lot"), referring to the Lipan Apache people.

 History

 The area known as Tamaulipas has been inhabited for at least 8,000 years.
 Several different cultures (north coastal, south coastal, lowlands, and mountains) have come and gone during that period.

 Tamaulipas was originally populated by the nomad Chichimec and sedentary Huastec, in addition to non-Chichimec hunter-gatherer and fishing tribes.

+In the middle of the XVIII century, Nuevo Santander, the area where South Texas and the State of Tamaulipas currently hold, was populated by multiple tribes.
+In the Southwest, along the Sierra Madre, were the Pisones, Siguillones, Janambres, and Pames.
+Just North of Soto la Marina were the Aracates, Maratines, and Damiches.
+In the Sierra of Tamaulipa Oriental, were the Anancanaes, Mariguanes, Monanas, Palalguepes, Pasitas, Simariguanes, Verjaranos.
+In the valleys of Tamaulipa Oriental, were the Aribay, Tagualitos, Comecamotes, Aracates, Tagualitos, Inapanames, and Tumapacanes.
+The northern part of these sierra was the home of the Canaines, Borrados, Guijolotes, and Cadimas.
+On the coast between Soto la Marina and Tampico, were the Anancana, Aretines, Carimariguayes, Carimariguanes, Cataicanes, Mapulcana, Moraleños, Panguayes, and Zapoteros.
+Southwest of Tamaulipa Occidental were ther Tamaulipecos and Malincheños.
+North of the Rio Grande and south of the Nueces river, were the Pintos, Comecrudos, Texedenos, Quinicuanes, and two of the most famous, the Comanches and the Apaches.